Skip to content

 5.2. ensure that any Customer Instructions it issues to Infomedia comply with the Applicable Data Protection Laws;

-5.3. ensure that it has provided notice and obtained (or will obtain) all consents legal bases and rights necessary under Applicable Data Protection Laws to process Customer Personal Data (including, but not limited to, any special categories of data) and to enable Infomedia to provide the Services pursuant to the Agreement (including this DPA);
+5.4 ensure that it has provided notice and obtained (or will obtain) all consents legal bases and rights necessary under Applicable Data Protection Laws to Process Customer Personal Data (including, but not limited to, any special categories of data) and to enable Infomedia to provide the Services pursuant to the Agreement (including this DPA);

-6.1.
-General Authorisation.
-By entering into this DPA, Customer provides a general authorization for Infomedia to engage Sub-processors to process Customer Personal Data.
-Infomedia shall ensure that: (a) there is a written agreement in place with each Sub-processor that imposes terms and conditions that require the relevant Sub-processor to protect Customer Personal Data to the standard required by the Applicable Data Protection Laws and to the same standard as this DPA; and (b) it remains responsible to Customer for the performance of such Sub-processors data protection obligations under such terms and conditions.
+6.1 General Authorisation.
+By entering into this DPA, Customer provides a general authorisation for Infomedia to engage Sub-processors to Process Customer Personal Data.
+Infomedia shall ensure that: (a) there is a written agreement in place with each Sub-processor that imposes terms and conditions that require the relevant Sub-processor to protect Customer Personal Data to the standard required by the Applicable Data Protection Laws and to the same standard as this DPA; and (b) it remains responsible to Customer for the performance of such Sub-processor’s data protection obligations under such terms and conditions.

 7. RESTRICTED TRANSFERS.